 Youth between the ages of 14 and 15 can be certified only by Cooperative Extension educators or by high school agriculture instructors (vocational agriculture teachers or agricultural science teachers).
 The signature of such an educator on the U.S. Department of Labor certificate indicates that a student has successfully passed all requirements of the training program.
 Only approved NSTMOP instructors can use the NSTMOP curriculum materials.

 In order to become a NSTMOP instructor, you must complete the online NSTMOP community lead instructor self-tutorial or attend a NSTMOP community lead instructor workshop.
-Listed below are the steps that must be completed to access the online NSTMOP community lead instructor training.

 The NSTMOP consists of 24 hours of intensive instruction that includes task sheets and skills and safe-driving instruction.
 The task sheets serve as the basis of the program.
 The curriculum can be obtained through the following two avenues: